PPC marketing is a proven way to get fast results from digital advertising. But it requires refining, updating, and optimizing for best results.

 - Review extensions – feature reviews from third-party sites below your ad

-- Competition insight – see how your visibility compares to your competition, which shows up for the same search queries
+- Competition insight – see how your ads compare to your competition

 4. Pay attention to Amazon Ads